 File types including .docx, .rtf, .xlsm, xls, .pdf are not supported and must be converted into .csv, .xlsx or .txt prior to upload (dependent on the parser you have chosen).

 This is likely a result of cleaning options being enabled.
-Simply disable the cleaning options from the Data Library.
+Simply disable the cleaning options and try again.